brylie/degrees-of-open/outwardly-open/open-source.md

 ## Features

+> Most or, preferably, all of the software features are available under an open-source license

 In addition to license terms, it is important to define what components, or features, of the project are freely available.
 There are at least a couple of common approaches:

 * Not all features open source